rsdoiel/extractor-js/docs/FetchPage.md

-FetchPage
+fetchPage
 =========
-revision 0.0.8
+revision 0.1.0
 --------------

-# FetchPage(pathname, options, callback)
+# fetchPage(pathname, options, callback)

-This is a method to simplify reading HTML documents from either local disc or via http/https connects.
-FetchPage() is used by Scrape() to retrieve HTML content if a URL or path is provided.
+This is a method to simplify reading HTML documents from either local disc or via http/https connects. fetchPage() is used by Scrape() to retrieve HTML content if a URL or path is provided.

 ## parameters